anchitha1309/DS_Project/README.md

-# Rice Leaf Disease Detection Project
+# Rice Leaf Disease Detection Using CNN

 ## Abstract
 This project endeavors to tackle the critical issue of rice leaf diseases through advanced deep learning methodologies.
 By developing a sophisticated convolutional neural network (CNN) model and an intuitive Streamlit web application, this endeavor aims to provide farmers and agricultural experts with a reliable tool for accurate disease classification and diagnosis.